 St. Ansgar Lutheran Church (Portland, Me.)

 St. Ansgar Luther Church was a church of Portland, Maine that closed in 2023.
-Collection includes banners, t shirts, poster, and printed documents documenting the Church’s support of the LGBTG+ community.
+Collection includes banners, t shirts, a poster, and printed documents documenting the Church’s support of the LGBTG+ community, digital photographs from the 2022 Pride March in Portland, digital images of their webpage, and final report of the Church.
 The church archives are not part of this collection.

 Unprocessed